 - New plants near the base of solid fences should have their mulch piled higher and be given more frequent supplemental watering.

 Small Shared Space

-- Contested boundaries with neighbours
+- Territorial disputes with the neighbours

 Create A Garden Landscape Made Of Gravel Stones